gepard-me/tera-proxy-sls/README.md

  * `ip`: The IP to point to for the custom server.
 Default: `127.0.0.1`
  * `port`: The port for the custom server.
 Default: `null` (no change)
  * `name`: The name to use for this server in the list.
 Default: `null` (no change)
- * `overwrite`: If `true`, this custom server will completely replace the original one in the list.
+ * `keepOriginal`: If `true`, this custom server will show up as an extra server instead of replacing the original one in the list.
 Default: `false`

-If `overwrite` is `false` for a server ID, then the `crowdness` for the new server will have a sort value of `0` to give it priority over the old server when TERA selects which one to automatically log into.
+If `keepOriginal` is `true` for a server, then the `crowdness` for the new server will have a sort value of `0` to give it priority over the old server when TERA selects which one to automatically log into.

 ### `proxy.fetch(callback)`
 Fetches a map of server IDs and simplified properties from the official list.